 - Families who have a child (including adult children) with a developmental disability, who is a consumer of RCEB and resides in Alameda or Contra Costa County.

 - To refer, a family or case manager can call/email the Respite Program.

 Area Agency on Aging (AAA):

-- Full-time relative/fictive kin caregivers over the age of 55 taking care of kin children who live in Alameda County.
+- Full-time relative/fictive kin (people who are unrelated by blood or marriage) caregivers over the age of 55 taking care of kin children who live in Alameda County.

-- To refer, a family or kinship case manager can all/email the Respite Program.
+- To refer, a family or kinship case manager can call/email the Respite Program.

 Department of Public Health (DPH)

 Any HIV+ affected and/or infected families with children from birth to 12 years of age who live in Alameda County.